thycotic/dsv-puppet/README.md

 ## Usage

 There are three classes that can be instantiated in your `manifest` file.
-Instantiate the appropiate class (or both) depending on which of the Thycotic services you depend on (DSV/TSS).
+Instantiate the appropriate class (or both) depending on which of the Thycotic services you depend on (DSV/TSS).

 - `class { 'thycotic_secrets': }` (_not required_)
 - `class { 'thycotic_secrets::dsv': }`
 - `class { 'thycotic_secrets::tss': }`

 The `thycotic_secrets` base class is _**optional**_ in all cases.
-If you would like to return the secrets matadata in addition to the secret itself, thwn you can set the `thycotic_secrets::metadata` property to `true`.
+If you would like to return the secrets metadata in addition to the secret itself, you can set the `thycotic_secrets::metadata` property to `true`.
 The default is `false`.

 > It is **recommended** that you use **Hiera** for configuration.